crocs-muni/DiSSECT/README.md

 **Alternatively without virtual environment (not recommended)**:
 From the root directory, run `sage --python3 setup.py develop --user` to initialize the project.

-## Testing the curves
+## Running the curve traits

-Run `./run_tests.py` in directory `tests`.
+Run `./run_traits.py` in directory `traits`.
 Use the `-h` flag to get the help menu.
-To merge the results of a test (a05 in this case) into single file, run `./merge_test_results.py -n a05`.
+To merge the results of a trait ( a05 in this case) into single file, run `./merge_trait_results.py -n a05`.

 ### Example usage

-To run test a05 on all standard curves of bitsizes up to 192 with cofactor 1 or 2 in verbose mode using 3 cores and 100 jobs, run `./run_tests.py -n a05 -c std -v -b 192 -a 1 2 -t 3 -j 100`.
+To run trait a05 on all standard curves of bitsizes up to 192 with cofactor 1 or 2 in verbose mode using 3 cores and 100 jobs, run `./run_traits.py -n a05 -c std -v -b 192 -a 1 2 -t 3 -j 100`.

 ### Supported curve sets